Watch the videos below to learn more about the benefits of equine conservation practices and District technical services.

 - Vegetative buffers

-Educational materials for this program made possible in part by a grant from Chesapeake Bay Restoration Fund (CBRF).
+Educational materials for this program are made possible in part by a grant from Chesapeake Bay Restoration Fund (CBRF).
 CBRF provides financial assistance to many Bay-related educational programs and restoration activities through the sale of the special Chesapeake Bay license plate “Friend of the Chesapeake.”